 Domestic Gross: $117,608

-This story is set in German South West Africa (now Namibia).
-It’s 1914 and a stable boy named Richard rescues a pony, who he names Lucky.
+It’s 1914 and a stable boy named Richard rescues a pony that he names Lucky.
 One day, Lucky and Richard are separated.
 Lucky encounters an array of tribulations but is eventually reunited with Richard many years later.